James Thomas Northrup

 - Final Game September 27, 1975

 - Born November 24, 1939 in Breckenridge, MI USA

 - Died June 8, 2011 in Grand Blanc, MI USA

 Jim Northrup played a dozen years in the majors and was a mainstay in the Detroit Tigers outfield for a decade.

-Always a dangerous hitter, Northrup was never an All-Star, however, and was overshadowed on the Tigers by greater stars such as Hall of Famer Al Kaline, outfielder Willie Horton, first baseman Norm Cash and catcher Bill Freehan.
-He still managed to hit 153 homers and drove in 610 runs, with a .267 batting average.
+Always a dangerous hitter, Northrup was never an All-Star, as he was overshadowed on the Tigers by greater stars such as Hall of Famer Al Kaline, outfielder Willie Horton, first baseman Norm Cash and catcher Bill Freehan.
+He still managed to hit 153 homers and drive in 610 runs, with a .267 batting average.

 After his playing career ended, Northrup spent a decade as a Tigers television broadcaster.
 He also played professional softball for a couple of seasons alongside former teammate Cash.
 He was inducted in the Michigan Sports Hall of Fame in 2000.
 He died of complications from Alzheimer's disease in 2011.